 As the name implies, this is plywood that is best suited for making cabinets and similar products.
 Cabinet grade plywood tends to be harder than typical softwoods, but still inexpensive enough to be purchased on a budget.

-This type of plywood can be crafted from different sources and may include a mixture of hard and softwood.
 They can be cut on the table saw or router to make different cuts to various kinds of woodworking joints.

 4. Baltic Birch Plywood